 Some horses paw or are aggressive at feeding time, this is more than likely due to frustration/pain.
-They are anxious to "self-medicate"; their stomach does not feel well due to the build-up of acid or ulcers and know as soon as they start chewing and eating it will start feeling better.
+They are anxious to self-medicate; their stomach does not feel well due to the build-up of acid and/or painful gastric ulcers.
+Once they start chewing and eating they experience relief.

 Additionally, if your horse consumes hay too quickly, the particle size will not be reduced sufficiently or have a high enough saliva-to-forage ratio.
 Saliva plays a crucial role in digestion.
 Large amounts of dry matter lacking sufficient saliva can contribute to impaction colic.

 Horses may also experience stress (which can cause ulcers) due to isolation; not experiencing physical interaction with other horses!
 Slow feeding with multiple locations levels the playing field enabling your entire herd to eat and live together full time.
 Equines are herd animals; they benefit physically and psychologically from direct physical interaction.
 Dominant members will keep the others moving as they claim various locations.
 The less dominant individuals will have alternate sources to eat from; this encourages movement and can decrease cortisol levels associated with stress from being physically separated from herd members.

 Read more about slow feeding benefits.
 Here’s to supporting a natural lifestyle for happier, healthier horses!